Miksus/rocketry/docs/index.rst

 Too lazy to read? :ref:`Get started then. <getting-started>`

-Red Engine is an open source advanced scheduling library made for Python.
-It is suitable for automating processes, scheduling web scrapers, and building IOT applications.
-It also has minimal dependencies and is pure Python.
+Red Engine is an advanced open source scheduling library with a focus on productivity, readability and extendability.
+It works well in orchestrating task execution in a complex system or as a tool for quick and simple automation.
+Example use cases for the framework include orchestrating ETL pipelines, scheduling web scrapers or algorithms, building IOT applications or automating daily tasks.

+The library is pure Python with minimal dependencies.
+It is pythonic and the style is similar to other notable frameworks in Python ecosystem.

 Visit the `source code from Github <https://github.com/Miksus/red-engine>`_ or `releases in Pypi page <https://pypi.org/project/redengine/>`_.